Case: Metsä Board – Real-time asset tracking

 Loss also increases costs.
 A broken shipment delays deliveries and causes extra work, thereby increasing costs for both the customer and the supplier.
 Lost value is not only the value of a damaged product, but costs are also accrued by increased workload and a impaired customer experience.

-Real-time monitoring with sensors
+Real-time asset tracking and monitoring with sensors

 The supply chain was examined as a whole, from the production plant to the customer.
 According to the shipments, reusable sensors were connected, which can be used to monitor the location of the shipment as well as the conditions during transport.
 Due to the challenging transport conditions, the long transport time, and the process of handling the shipments, the sensors selected required high temperature and humidity resistance as well as long battery life.
 Intel’s logistic sensors with a replaceable battery, which can withstand even harsh conditions, were selected as sensors.
 These sensors can withstand temperatures of 50 degrees, dust and high humidity for a longer period of time and have a battery life of about 200 days.